 Due to the fact that there is one extra linebacker on the field (in comparison to the 4-3), 3-4 teams can be more creative in how they stunt and run blitzes.

-Cover 2 and cover 4 are common passing concepts in the 3-4 defense.
 For a complete breakdown of Cover 2, check out this article here.

 Cover 4 can be run from a match or zone perspective, which is better explained in this video below.

-Why Do Teams Run The 3-4 Defense?
+Why Do Teams Run The 3-4 Scheme?

 Coaches who use the 3-4 defense are often looking to stop a high-powered passing offense or a few power running teams in their area.
 The 3-4 allows teams to be more athletic than a 4-3 defense.